minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-treat-cube.md

 You can do the box by your self like I did and for that you need a piece of cardboard size 24 x 32 cm (about 9,5" x 12,5").
 I draw the cube on the cardboard (see the last picture) and cut it out with a modelling knife.
 I'm sure you can cut it with scissors too.
 I also cut a small hole in the middle for the treats to come out.

 After this I folded and taped the cube excluding one side, then I put the tennis ball in and taped the cube shut.

-For this one you can use any dry treats that can fit through the hole, I used kibbles.
+For this one you can use any dry treats that can fit through the hole, I used kibble.

-The tennis ball was a good obstacle inside the cube and it took Miki about three minutes to get all the kibbles out.
+The tennis ball was a good obstacle inside the cube and it took Miki about three minutes to get all the kibble out.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AADusJdIf5NZcG4hN__2JzX8a/aktivointi/herkkukuutio/DSC37048-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AADdo78Bcuiqe0BzM94_FFDTa/aktivointi/herkkukuutio/DSC37048.jpg)